Skip to main content

 Message Format

 Every message is sent with your brand name as a prefix (for example Acme: Your order shipped!) so recipients always know who is texting them.
 The very first message a subscriber receives also includes a compliance footer: Msg&data rates may apply.
-Reply STOP to opt out, HELP for help.
+STOP to end, HELP for help.

 The Composer